 - SEASONING: Angostura bitters

-The pinnacle of spirit forward drinks whose core spirit is balanced with vermouth, is the classic Martini.
-This cocktail is anchored by a gin base, which is complimented by dry vermouth, and offset with orange bitters.
+The pinnacle of spirit forward drinks, whose core spirit is balanced with vermouth, is the classic Martini.
+A gin base, which is complemented by dry vermouth, anchors this cocktail, while ultimately offset with orange bitters.
 It is an essential cocktail whose class includes its dark mahogany ally, the Manhattan, the bitter-sweet Negroni (both gin & Campari act as the core), and the bone-dry Vesper.

 - CORE: gin